ivanlis/course03project/CodeBook.md

 ### Variables

-Its variables are the summarized (average by activity type and subject) versions of some variables from the original study (see __Study design__).
+The present datasets consists of summarized (averaged by activity type and subject) versions of some variables from the original study.
 The list of the 68 columns follows.

 __NOTE__: all the continuous variables are __normalized__ to [-1, 1], as they come from the original authors.
 For their raw values, see the original dataset.